-The Government introduced a new measure for schools - the English Baccalaureate (EBacc).
+A while ago the Government introduced a new measure for schools - the English Baccalaureate (EBacc).
 A student will achieve the EBacc if they achieve a grade 5 or above in English, Mathematics, 2 Sciences, a Modern Foreign Language and either History or Geography (6 specific GCSE qualifications in total).
 There is no certificate available for students attaining this measure however the subjects represent a broad and balanced curriculum offer, Ebacc subjects are often viewed favourably by Colleges and Universities in future applications.

-At St John's School, our curriculum provision includes all of the EBacc subjects (a Modern Foreign Language, History and Geography), students are expected to choose at least one EBacc subject as an option, although students may opt to study EBacc subjects in all of the option blocks.
-EBacc subjects in the option blocks are indicated by a star(), but if you are unsure of anything simply ask a member of staff for further clarification.
+At St John's School, our curriculum provision includes all of the EBacc subjects (French, History, Geography and Computer Science).
+Students are expected to choose at least one EBacc subject as an option, although students may opt to study EBacc subjects in all of the option blocks.
+EBacc subjects in the option blocks are indicated by a star(\), but if you are unsure of anything simply ask a member of staff for further clarification.